In 2020, my wife Toni and I celebrated 30 years of marriage.

 And it’s also been a totally different experience than either of us thought it would be.

 I have no data on this, but I think leaders perhaps struggle in their marriages more than others do.
+Global crises make that even more complicated as all the stress at work comes home.

-Anecdotally, at least, I hear from leader after leader who says it’s been tougher at home than they thought it would be.
+I hear from leader after leader who says it’s been tougher at home than they thought it would be.
 And Toni and I have had our share of struggles for sure.

 If you’re looking for a post on marriage that outlines how couples should do 5 things that will make their marriage perfect, you need to read someone else’s blog.